Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 You don’t need to post every day.

-Once your workflow becomes smoother, you can increase your posting schedule.
+Once your workflow becomes smoother, you can add less or more based on your ability.

 7. Where Will I Promote My Blog?